Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 definitions of existing Applications and Service Principals.
 You can get those if you first run in `ApplicationRegistration` mode, which would then output those definitions.

-Note that `Full` will do full deployment of the Industrial IoT solution.
+Note that `Full` will do full deployment of the Azure Industrial IoT solution.
 And `ApplicationRegistration` and `ResourceDeployment` modes represent separation of the full deployment into two steps where first one requires Administrator role, but second one does not.

 ### Running with User Credentials